 The junior version of pioneering is gadget making - creating mini flagpoles, dishwasing racks, bedding racks and the like - practical campsite furniture and fittings.

-The full size of pioneering is making bridges, gateways, and similar practical-sized constructions, which may be temporary or permanent structures.
-The same skills are used in each, and the former is good practice for starting on the latter - the same standards of build quality should be demanded for each.
+Pioneering itself is making bridges, gateways, and similar practical-sized constructions, which may be temporary or permanent structures.
+The same skills are used in each, and gadget making is good practice for starting on pioneering - the same standards of build quality should be demanded for each.

-And as we can see, the picture also shows different types of anchorages - for in anything we build, of whatever size, our starting point must be to consider the safety of our construction first - the anchoring of the structure, the stability of it, strength of the materials, and the load we are expecting it to bear.
-So, before we can set our sights on a bridge such as this one, we must start by mastering the basics - the knots and lashings for fitting it together, tightened so that they can really do their job.
+And as we can see, the picture also shows different types of anchorages - for in anything we build, of whatever size, our starting point must be to consider the safety of our construction first - the anchoring of the structure, the stability of it, the strength of the materials, and the load we are expecting it to bear.
+So, before we can set our sights on a bridge such as this one, we must start by mastering the basics - the knots and lashings for fitting it together, and how to tighten them so that they can really do their job effectively and safely.

-Before construction can be considered, there are some basic skills to be mastered, and the main focus, is to learn how to make three types of lashing.
-Lashing is the form of knot-work used to fasten logs together.
+The main focus of our learning starts with learning to make three types of lashing.
+Lashing is the form of knot-work which is used to fasten logs together securely.
 There are three common lashings used in pioneering - Square Lashing, Tripod Lashing, and Snake Lashing.
 When making lashings, the most important thing is to be constantly pulling the rope or string tight as you work, to achieve a secure final result.

-Tripod Lashing is the most complex of the three, and is used to fasten together three poles, which can then be used as supporting legs for other structures.
-They can be used as they are (e.g. for a camp bedding rack) but for more sturdy structures would often have cross-pieces added to hold the legs a set distance apart, using square lashing.
+Tripod Lashing is the most complex to teach of the three, and is used to fasten together three poles, which can then be used as supporting legs for other structures.
+They can be used as they are (e.g. for supporting a camp bedding rack) but for more sturdy structures would often have cross-pieces attached to hold the legs a set distance apart, using square lashing.

 To make the tripod lashing, start by fastening a clove hitch on one of the poles, then wind the rope round the poles three times, drawing it very tightly at each round, and tightening again once the three wraps are completed.
-Then wind the cord round the gap between two of the poles at one end, then take it down and round under between the next two, then up and between the next two, and so on, still pulling tightly at each turn, until three circuits have been completed, then fasten off using a clove hitch.
-The three poles should be so tightly fastened together that it seems doubtful they could be moved into a tripod.
+Then wind the cord round the gap between two of the poles at one end, then take it down and round under between the next two, then up and between the next two, and so on, still pulling tightly at each turn, until three circuits have been completed, tighten, then fasten off using a clove hitch.
+The three poles should be so tightly fastened together as a bundle that it seems near-impossible that the ends could be moved apart in any way.

 To set it up, move one leg at a time to a diagonal angle, until all three of the legs are in a diagonal position against each other, as shown.

-Snake Lashing is often used to create a lashed surface - it is used to fasten a series of sticks or logs onto a frame.
-This can be a table top, or the surface of a bridge.
+Snake Lashing is often used to create a flattish surface - it is used to fasten a series of sticks or logs onto a frame which has been made.
+This can be a table top, or the platform surface of a bridge.

 'Cordage' is the basis of pioneering.
 And as with much else, 'the right kit for the job' is key.
 In the past, 'natural' rope was used - hemp, manila or sisal.
 They are excellent strong ropes, hold knots well, can be tightened, and can take friction.
-However they have to be carefully looked after - if wet they need to be dried out carefully to avoid the risk of mildew or other forms of rotting, and they must be stored in cool dry conditions.
+However they have to be carefully looked after - if damp or wet, they need to be dried out carefully to avoid the risk of mildew or other forms of rotting, and they must be stored in cool dry conditions.
 Otherwise, rotting can cause damage which is not immediately visible, but which significantly weakens the fibres, possibly dangerously so.
 They can be whipped or knotted to prevent fraying, and spliced to form joined ropes, or eyelets.
-Artificial nylon ropes don't have the rot issues but due to the smooth fibres can be harder to knot, and aren't so good with friction.
+Artificial nylon ropes don't have the rot issues, but due to the smooth fibres they can be harder to knot, and aren't so good with friction.
 The other thing to consider is the type of rope for the purpose.
 Thick string or fine sisal cord is fine for gadgets, for anything larger, rope should be used.
 Spars up to 3in diameter will take 3/4 inch line.
 Above that size use at least 1 - 1.5 inch line.
 The safe working load of a rope is usually regarded as a ninth of it's calculated breaking strain.

 Spars for pioneering are usually up to 12ft, by 4-5 inches butt.
 Pickets (used for securing larger structures to the ground) should be 3-4 ft.
 Smaller pieces can be used for ladder rungs, rafts, and gadgets.

 Once you have mastered the basic skills, the next step is to practice using the skills.
 As with anything else, start at a modest scale - with bedding racks, and washing up stands, where you want them to be well-built and stand up sturdily - but the level of risk from failure of your construction is low, and you can practice using the techniques you have learnt for creating practical designs which solve an actual problem.

 Once you have mastered gadgets, it's time to think about larger scale.
 For this, you must plan the design of your construction before thoughts turn to any sort of building.
 Plan both the structure you are going to lash, the materials you are going to use - good new rope, sturdy spars with no knots in them - but also the 'anchoring' - how it is going to be secured to the ground and made stable.
 Any structure which is going to be load bearing has to be able to take double the weight which is going to be asked of it, and be safe.